agcdtmr/100hr-project-news/README.md

 # 100hr-project-news

-These 100 hour projects are part of the freelance work I did as Full Stack Software Engineer for [100Devs Agency](https://www.linkedin.com/company/100devs/)
+These 100 hour projects are part of the freelance work as Full Stack Software Engineer for [100Devs Agency](https://www.linkedin.com/company/100devs/)

 Check out this ongoing news website and mobile app project [here](https://agcdtmr.github.io/100hr-project-news/)